How to calculate eligible revenue reporting

 The ER Determination provides that returns are due four months after the end of the financial year, being 31 October.
 The legislation makes no provision for the ACMA to grant extensions to the statutory due date.

 What do I do if my carrier’s contact details have changed?

-It is important that your carrier’s contact details are up-to-date to ensure that you receive information regarding eligible revenue reporting requirements and updates.
+It is important that your carrier’s contact details are kept up-to-date to ensure that you receive information or updates regarding eligible revenue reporting requirements.

 Where can I get more information?

 For further information, please refer to the eligible revenue portal.